Telangana electric vehicle policy: All you need to know

 -

-The policy offers 100% exemption on road tax and registration fee for the first 2 lakh electric two-wheelers and first 20,000 electric three-wheelers purchased and registered within Telangana.
+The policy offers 100% exemption on road tax and registration fee for the first two lakh electric two-wheelers and first 20,000 electric three-wheelers purchased and registered within Telangana.

 Four-wheelers have also been offered 100% exemption of road tax and registration fee for the first 5,000 units purchased and registered in Telangana.